ninasachdev/UVCB-MInChI/README.md

 ## Research Questions

-Here are the motivating research questions of this project:
+Here are the research questions motivating this project:

 1. To what extent can UVCBs (mixtures) be encoded in machine-readable formats i.e., as MInChIs?
 2. What challenges exist in encoding MInChIs using currently available UVCB data?